The Klingaman Arboretum

 Within each of these collections, the Garden will place a special emphasis on hardy species with ornamental appeal that extend the Garden season earlier in the spring and later in the fall.
 As the collection develops, it will be possible for Garden visitors to study and observe the range of variation and adaptation that exists within each group.
 The Garden’s goal is to collect 800 kinds of trees and at least twice that many flowering shrubs.

-If you are interested in helping us grow the Klingaman Arboretum, we encourage you to donate specifically to the arboretum and its endowment which will ensure its protection and maintenance for generations to come.
+If you are interested in helping us grow the Klingaman Arboretum, we encourage you to donate to ensure its protection and maintenance for generations to come.